-Taxpayers completing a paper Form CT-1065/CT-1120SI are required to attach a copy of completed federal Form 1065, U.S. Return of Partnership Income, or federal Form 1120S, U.S. Income Tax Return for an S Corporation.
-Do not attach copies of federal Schedule K-1 (Form 1065), Partner's

-Share of Income, Deductions, Credits, etc., or federal Schedule K-1 (Form 1120S), Shareholders Share of Income, Deductions, Credits, etc.
+Taxpayers who have received a waiver from the electronic filing and paying requirement, who complete a paper Form CT-1065/CT-1120SI are required to attach a copy of completed federal Form 1065, U.S. Return of Partnership Income, or federal Form 1120S, U.S. Income Tax Return for an S Corporation.
+Do not attach copies of federal Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc., or federal Schedule K-1 (Form 1120S), Shareholders Share of Income, Deductions, Credits, etc.